julien329/The_Last_Dungeoneer/README.md

 ## Controls
 * (w, a, s, d) to move
+* Up arrow to base attack
-* Left mouse clic or leftCTRL to attack
+* Left arrow to spin to win
 * Press 'r' for 1 sec to regenerate the map
 * Walk on items to pick them up (sword)